“Wisdom begins in wonder.”

 - The first VDP program has started the process of creating community where participants can form relationships with other participants that intend to live in the eco village.

 Please note: Anyone who would like to apply to be a resident of Bruns Eco Village must complete the Village Development Program.
-Without completing the program you will not be eligible to enter the pathway to becoming a resident or become a member of the co-op.
+Without completing the program you will not be eligible to enter the pathway to becoming a resident or become a member of the community entity.

 18. Is the Village Development Program only for future residents of the Eco village?